Oesophageal Tears

 Surgical Management

-The majority of patients with a spontaneous perforation will need immediate surgery to control the leak and wash out of the chest.
-This is almost always via a thoracotomy.
-Patients also need an on-table endoscopy to determine the site of perforation and therefore the site of the incision.
+Most patientswith a spontaneous perforation will need immediate surgery to control the leak and wash out of the chest.
+This is almost always via a thoracotomy +/- laparotomy depending on site of perforation.
+Patients also need an on-table endoscopy to determine the site of perforation, assess for the presence of a distal obstruction, and help gauge the planned site of the incision.

-Leakage is common and the patients should have a CT scan with contrast at 10-14 days before starting oral intake.
-They may therefore warrant a feeding jejunostomy to be inserted at the time of surgery for nutrition.
+Leakage is common and patients should therefore have a repeat CT scan with oral contrast at 10-14 days before starting oral intake.
+They may warrant a feeding jejunostomy to be inserted at the time of initial surgery for nutritional optimisation.

 Non-Operative Management